 DAIGO THE BEAST manga takes you through his early years, one of many players competing for top spots in Japanese arcades.
 You'll also see how the fighting game scene unfolded during those times.
 Watch the memorable comebacks and get inside the head of this iconic player as the formidably talented Shinya Ohnuki encounters a chance meeting with Daigo.
 Witness their rivalry and the tactics used to compete in games such as Street Fighter II, Street Fighter Alpha, and Darkstalkers.

-This book, shipped directly from the printing factory, are placed within a protective plastic bag and reinforced with a similar sized comic book board, and will ship in a specialized comic flash mailer to ensure maximum protection.
+This book is placed within a protective plastic bag and reinforced with a similar sized comic book board, and will ship in a specialized comic flash mailer to ensure maximum protection.

 A smart approach but sometimes a bit too disjointed.